Skip to content

 Top Programs

 The fields Georgetown College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Georgetown College, located in Georgetown, Kentucky, keeps admissions accessible, extending offers to roughly 91% of those who apply.
+Georgetown College, located in Georgetown, Kentucky, admits most of the students who apply; the acceptance rate is roughly 91%.
 Admitted students typically arrive with an average SAT score near 1,138.
-The school reports a graduation rate of roughly 48%.
+The graduation rate is roughly 48%.

-Ten years out, alumni of Georgetown College earn a median of $52,074, roughly in line with national averages for graduates.
+Ten years out, alumni of Georgetown College earn a median of $52,074, roughly in line with the national average for college graduates.

-Georgetown College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.46%, well above the typical college.
+Georgetown College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.46%, well above the typical college.
 About 5.2% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 28.3% go on to reach the top of the income ladder.
-The median family income of students sits near $93,600, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $93,600, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Georgetown College, with an economic connectedness score of 1.69 (about 1.0 is the national norm).
-Its friending bias is low (-0.02), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Georgetown College.
+Its economic connectedness score is 1.69, where about 1.0 is the national norm.
+Its friending bias is low (-0.02), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 8% of students take part in civic and volunteering activity.

 Similar Schools